 - To monitor your transmit output, first turn on the 590’s monitor by double pressing the “power” button on the front panel.
 Turn the multi-knob initially set the monitor level to “15”.

 - Plug in your headphone to the 590’s front panel and speak into the microphone.
 You should hear yourself transmitting.
 If not, repeat the preceding steps.
-If you do hear yourself, adjust the foregoing settings as necessary to achieve a slight deflection of ALC on voice peaks with minimal background noise and no distortion in your transmit audio.
+If you do listen to yourself, adjust the other settings as necessary to achieve a slight deflection of ALC on voice peaks with minimal background noise and no distortion in your transmit audio.

-- Depending on which USB microphone used, you may be able to make other level adjustments on the microphone itself.
+- Depending on which USB microphone used, you may be able to make other level adjustments on the mic itself.

 - Initially, you may want to try setting menu 36 set to “Hb1” which often works well in cleaning up the low end.
 Listen to yourself in the 590's monitor to evaluate the results.